uktrade/pr-stats-proto/README.md

 $ node app.js 2020-02-05 2020-02-18
 ```
 where the two dates are start date and end date respectively, each expressed in YYYY-MM-DD format.
 The PRs will be filtered to be between those two dates inclusively.
-No time elemend is associated with
+No time element is associated with
 this filter.

 ## Features